-Advisory: BIOSC-040 and CHEM-007 (or another college-level
+Advisory: BIOSC-040 and CHEM-007 (or another college-level chemistry course)

-This course is a comprehensive exploration of general human physiology that begins with a discussion of the molecular and cellular basis of physiology, followed by an analysis of molecular, cellular, and tissue functions as they relate to each of the systems of the body and the total human organism.
+A comprehensive exploration of general human physiology that begins with a discussion of the molecular and cellular basis of physiology, followed by an analysis of molecular, cellular, and tissue functions as they relate to each of the systems of the body and the total human organism.
 Critical and quantitative thinking and problem solving will be emphasized, and modern physiological recording instruments will be utilized extensively to analyze human physiological function.
 May not be repeated.
-LR lent
+LR